-What Differs Between Conversion, Detinue, and Trespass to Chattels?
+What Is Different About Conversion and Detinue and Trespass to Chattels?

 Among Other Things, Conversion, Detinue, and Trespass to Chattels Involve Interference With Property.
 Conversion Involves Wrongful Removal of Property From the Rightful Person.
 Detinue Involves Failure to Return Property to the Rightful Person.
 Trespass to Chattels Involves Interference Such As Vandalism Without Interfering In Possession.

 Understanding Tort Law Principles Involving Conversion, Trespass to Chattels, and Detinue, Including the Differences

 Conversion, which is also often mistakenly called trespass to chattels, involves the wrongful interference with a mobile object of another.
 Such object might be money (see: Wymor Construction Inc. v.
 Gray, O.J.
 4181), goods, equipment, supplies, or other materially tangible things and possibly, as below, intangible things such as electronic data as information.

 While conversion may be described using terms familiar to criminal law such as theft or robbery or burglary, and while conversion may occur by theft, robbery, or burglary, the tort of conversion may occur by other methods.
 Additionally, while wrongfulness is an element of conversion, it is inaccurate to presume that the wrongfulness must include criminal or illicit intentions.
 While conversion does require an element of intention, such intention may merely be an action that was an innocent intention; and accordingly, conversion falls within the family of torts known as the strict liability torts whereas even if the conversion, being the wrongful interference, was without nefarious or illicit intentions and purely with innocent intentions, liability may still result.
 The tort of conversion was well articulated within the case of BMW Canada Inc. (Alphera Financial Services Canada) v.
 Mirzai, 2018 ONSC 180 which stated: